-This is a clever statement, cleverly worded to mislead almost all hearers, who will conclude that the Soviet Union is spending twice as much on military expenditures as we are.
+This is a clever statement, cleverly worded to mislead almost all hearers, who will conclude that the Soviet who military expenditures as we are.
 Reagan should have added that the gross national product of the Soviet Union is only half what ours is-and so military expenditures are essentially the same in the two countries.